-When it comes to dating and relationships, nicknames are a severely underrated and underused idea.
-Coming up with fitting nicknames is not going to make or break any relationships, but it can definitely help in creating a deeper sense of familiarity and connection.
+When it comes to dating and relationships, nicknames are a severely underrated and underused concept.
+Coming up with fitting nicknames is not going to make or break a relationship, but it can definitely help in creating a deeper sense of familiarity and connection.

 Sometimes a nickname will spontaneously arise.
 If not, most people default to calling their partners and romantic interests by their actual name, or with something generic and unimaginative such as “babe”.

 There is nothing inherently wrong with the above, but by using a generic name you neglect an easy opportunity to create a special connection and set yourself apart from everyone else in that person’s life.

 A relationship develops over time, through several specific stages.
 As such, any nicknames you use will probably go through a similar evolution; the nickname changes and evolves as the relationship progresses.

 Below are three stages in the evolution of the perfect nickname or pet name.
 They show how a nickname should change and evolve to mirror the commitment level and feelings in a relationship…

 When you meet someone for the first time and it is obvious that there is attraction between the two of you, you want to do things that set you apart from other suitors.

 One of the main components of attraction is creating emotional spikes and there is no better way to do that than by being playful and teasing.

 Some examples of a teasing nickname are brat, dork, geek and goon.

 These examples might seem childish or even mildly offensive but if delivered correctly with a smile, they convey that you don’t take yourself too seriously, that you won’t be won over too easily and that you have high standards.